 Background History of Drakey Pangtsho

 This spiritual treasure lake located in Paro is commonly known as Drakay Pangtsho.
-The lake’s original name is Drake Phamtsho, a lake on the lap of Juwo Drake.
-Juwo Drake is the protective deity of Paro and the main deity of Ragoe Ney in Paro.
+The lake’s original name is Drake Phamtsho, a lake on the lap of Juwo Drake, the protective deity of Paro and the main deity of Ragoe Ney in Paro.
 In another legend, the original name is Dragay Phangtsho, a lake on the lap of a cliff.

-The lake is considered spiritual as the deity Jowo Drakey offered the lake to Guru Rinpoche to house the sacred treasures in the 8th Century.
-Therefore, the lake is a Treasure Lake.
+The lake is considered spiritual, as the deity Jowo Drakey offered it to Guru Rinpoche in the 8th century to house the sacred treasures.
+Therefore, it is a Treasure Lake.

 The 5th Dharma Master of Shaladrago, Yongdra Gyatsho is said to have done spiritual stunts in this lake just like Terton Pema Lingpa did in Mebartsho Lake.
 According to the Lhodruk Chojung History written by the late 69th Je Khenpo, Geshe Geden Rinchen, Yongdra Gyatsho went into the lake and remained there for seven days.
 After that, he returned from the lake with treasures, with his clothes dry and the butter lamp burning.